This post has been updated for 2017

 2. Alexa, did the Cavaliers win?
-You can ask Alexa to look up any info you’re curious about, like sports schedules and scores, who won the Golden Globe for best actor in 2016, or the year Cleopatra born.
-She can even answer math problems, which is why we unplug her at homework time.
+You can ask Alexa to look up any info you’re curious about, like sports schedules and scores; who won the Golden Globe for best actor in 2016; or which year Cleopatra was born.
+She can even answer math problems….which is why we unplug her at homework time.

 3. Alexa, set timer for 10 minutes.
 Whether you’re setting an alarm for the cookies in the oven or the kids’ daily reading, it’s really easy to just call out for Alexa to do it for you.

 4. Alexa, start 7 minute workout.
-The results are simple exercises like jumping jacks and sit ups, but maybe it will get you moving — or your kids?
+The results offer simple exercises like jumping jacks and sit ups, but maybe this Echo command will get you moving — or your kids?

 6. Alexa, what’s traffic like right now?
-Alexa can tell you the roads to avoid on your morning commute, which is especially nice if you don’t want to wait 10 minutes for a traffic report on your local station.
-You can even get the estimated time of your drive.
+Alexa can tell you the roads to avoid on your morning commute, which is especially nice if you don’t want to wait ten minutes for a traffic report on your local station.
+You can even get the estimated time of your drive!

 7. Alexa, turn on my humidifier.
 Or bedroom light.
 Alexa can connect to any WeMo Switch enabled outlet or Wink Home Hub.
 Name it according to what’s plugged in there, and Alexa it will turn on and off for you.